zuluana/Halia/README.md

 With what we call the "Plugin Pattern", the *intention* is slightly different.
 The dependencies will still be injected into each module, but instead of simply *using* these dependencies to accomplish a goal, they can be *modified*.
 Because modules in this pattern are expected to "plug" functionality into their dependencies, we call them "Plugins".

-It's possible to be explicit about this by exporting multiple APIs.
-For example, one for *usage* and another for *modification*.
-However, Halia doesn't make this distinction, and a Plugin can export an API which does any combination of these things.

 Each dependency is still responsible for defining the initial API passed to its consumers.
 With the Plugin Pattern, its not unexpected for the API methods to change the dependency's *state*, and / or the *exported API itself*.

 > With the introduction of API Modification, we make a distinction between the "API Contract" and "API".
 The "API Contract" is a set of rules / conditions set by a Plugin, and it should remain unchanged.
 The "API", which includes the exported member functions and their associated functionality, is expected to change (within the confines of the API Contract).

 We call a Plugin "stable" if it's contract is well-defined and unbreakable.
 Conversely, if usage of a API can lead to a breach of contract (or the contract is ambiguous), we call the Plugin "unstable".
 As long as a Plugin is stable, we can still predictably use and extend its API.

+It's possible to be explicit about which types of APIs a Plugin exports.
+For example, one for *usage* and another for *modification*.
+However, Halia doesn't make this distinction, and a Plugin can export an API which does any combination of these things.

 With this pattern, it becomes easy to mix, match, and build new features.
 It's even possible to open your app for extension by external developers (like Wordpress does).